What was J. Robert Oppenheimer IQ? The Only Scientific Estimate Online

 3️⃣ Historical Baseline:

-Hence, the average physicist IQ of that time would be around 100.
+Consequently, the average IQ of a physicist during Oppenheimer's time would be around 100.

 4️⃣ Estimating the Number of Physicists in the Early 1900s: